CONTRACT OF CARRIAGE

 - Inspection of Passengers and Baggage

 i.
 Baggage tendered for transportation either as checked baggage or as carry-on baggage is subject to inspection for security and safety reasons.
 Passengers and their baggage are subject to inspection with or without the passenger’s consent or knowledge. ii.
-Seaborne Airlines is not liable for any damage cause by airport or security inspections such as TSA or U.S. Agriculture Department.
+Seaborne Airlines is not liable for any damage caused by airport or security inspections such as TSA or U.S. Agriculture Department.
 To file a claim with TSA go to the following link: https://www.tsa.gov/travel/passenger-support/claims